swplzj/Amphetamine_Localization_Project/README.md

 # Amphetamine Localization Project
-This repository serves as the home for resources needed to bgin localizing Amphetamine (macOS app) into a new language.
+This repository serves as the home for resources needed to localize Amphetamine (macOS app) into a new language.

 Several files are found in this repository that can be used to localize Amphetamine: